Waqas84/Bamazon/README.md

+# Overview
+Bamazon is an Amazon-like storefront powered by Node and MySQL.
+For customers, the bamazon app takes in orders, calculates price, and depletes stock from the store's inventory.

+For managers, the bamazon app views inventoryand and purchase as many products as they'd like (if they're in stock).

+# Technology
+- Node
+- mysql

-# Bamazon
+# User Guideeeee
-Bamazon is a node app that is a simplified e-commerce platform that links to a mysql database to track Products and inventory.

-Bamazon includes two apps:

-1- The Customer app (bamazonCustomer.js):
-- client side allows a customer to view the Product Inventory, and make purchases.
-- Screenshot of how it works at https://docs.google.com/document/d/1Q5Z4GihwJLbnhzUVobSTCbs1AAKDZf_dKEfKVAJTUL8/edit?usp=sharing
+- Customer: Screenshot of how it works at https://docs.google.com/document/d/1Q5Z4GihwJLbnhzUVobSTCbs1AAKDZf_dKEfKVAJTUL8/edit?usp=sharing

+- Manager: Screenshot of how it works at https://docs.google.com/document/d/1c802q26wjQTrNccQ-eA8g0JKQhGDTNLAMYtFglw72ds/edit?usp=sharing

+eeee